Here are resources to help you fill out your annual Water Use Efficiency (WUE) report.

 - Enter your total metered water use (authorized consumption), in gallons, from all of your customers for the year.
 This has nothing to do with your water rights.
 See Chapter 6 of the WUE Guidebook (PDF) for a complete explanation as to what you need to report for authorized consumption.

-- After you have entered total production and authorized consumption, the database automatically calculates DSL volume and percentage for the year.
+- After you enter total production and authorized consumption, the database automatically calculates DSL volume and percentage for the year.

-- Three-year average DSL percentage will automatically calculate once you have submitted 3 years worth of data.
-The oldest year will be dropped from the average.
+- Three-year average DSL percentage automatically calculates once you submit three years' worth of data.
+The system drops the oldest year from the average.

 Goal Setting Information